-Roots: There are references to Mary Poppins, Radio Two's Terry Wogan and Ken Bruce Shows, Anne Murray's "Snowbird", Brainteaser, Kennedy's assassination, John Lennon's "Imagine", Terry's All Gold, The X-Factor, Kylie Minogue, and Boots.
+Roots: There are references to Mary Poppins, the Womens' Institute, Jerusalem, Radio Two's Terry Wogan and Ken Bruce Shows, Anne Murray's "Snowbird", Brainteaser, Kennedy's assassination, John Lennon's "Imagine", Terry's All Gold, The X-Factor, Kylie Minogue, and Boots.

 Continuity: Dalek casings are filled with booby-traps, making dead Daleks still dangerous; they can contain virus transmitters.
 Empty Dalek casings can run on automatic.
 At some point during the Time War (see Dalek), a single Dalek was sent back in time to Earth at the height of the Roman Empire to imprint the Dalek Factor in humanity [thus putting into execution the Emperor's plan from The Evil of the Daleks; everything about the Dalek here, including its ability to regenerate and self-repair damage, further suggests that the Daleks that fought the Time War are from the far future] and use their life force to create back-up from raw matter.
 The time capsule's engines malfunctioned, causing the Dalek to eject; it arrived on Earth but died shortly afterwards, but was able to release a small amount of the Dalek Factor, which was passed down through generations of humans to one in a billion including Kate Yates.
 When the dormant Dalek casing was disturbed by digging, the Dalek factor in Kate was triggered, drawing her to it and causing her Dalek life force to bring to life a new Dalek creature from data stored in the casing.
 The Dalek can use its sucker arm to grab and throw humans and cars about.